xerdrop/pharos-v2-full/README.md

 # Pharos S2 Bot

-Automation bot for interacting with the PharosV2 testnet.
+Automation bot for interacting with the PharosV2 testnet sith full tasks

 ## Installation